 To add a link to a category archive (a list of all the posts in a certain category), select the category in the Categories box and click Add to Menu.

 To specify the URL for a link, enter the address in the “Custom Links” box, enter the text that should appear in the menu in “Label,” and click “Add to Menu.”

 When you’re done editing a menu click the “Save Menu” button.

 The site’s sidebar is a ‘widget area’: part of the site where you can display widgets.
-Widgets are just different types of content–there’s one that shows your categories, one that displays recent comments, one that lets you enter some text to be displayed, etc..
+Widgets are different types of content.
+For example, there’s a widget that shows your categories, one that displays recent comments and one that lets you enter some text to be displayed.
 You can put as many widgets into your sidebar as you want, but be aware of how it looks to your visitors.
 Note that some themes may have additional widget areas besides the sidebar.
 Some, for example, allow you to place widgets in the site’s footer.

 Plugins add functionality to your site in much the same way as a theme.
-(You can think of different themes as having certain plugins “built in”.)
-Plugins can change or add to almost any part of the wordpress system.
+Plugins can change or add to almost any part of the WordPress system.
 Some provide new widgets for use in the sidebar, some add new features to the editor toolbar, some affect the site as a whole, tracking analytics or preventing spam comments.

 To see what plugins are available, click “Plugins” from the Admin panel.
 The plugins page will show you all the installed plugins and which ones have been activated.
 Each plugin generally has a link to its website, where you can find documentation should you need it.
 Those plugins that need/allow configuration add menu items to the Admin panel.
 They either appear in the main Admin menu or in the Settings menu.